-Ownership Harvest Percentage of total
+Ownership Harvest ^a Percentage of total

-Million board feet a Percent
+Million board feet Percent

 Industrial 942.7 54.40

 Nonindustrial private 555.8 32.07

 National forest 224.7 12.96

 Tribal 5.6 0.32

 State 3.5 0.20

 Bureau of Land Management 0.3 0.02

 Other public 0.4 0.02

-Total 1,733.1 100
+Total 1,733.1 100.00

-Table 1- California's timber harvest by ownership class, 2006
+Figure 2-California's timber harvest by ownership class, 1947-2007.

-Private lands have provided the majority of California's timber since the 1940s (figs. 2 and 3).
-However, during the 1960s, 1970s, and 1980s, as private harvest volumes declined, national forests became an increasingly important source of timber for California's industry and the nation's growing demand for housing and wood products.
+volumes declined, national forests became an increasingly important source of timber for California's industry and the Nation's growing demand for housing and wood products.
 National forest timber offerings were fairly constant during these decades (averaging about 1.8 billion board feet Scribner), but the proportion of total harvest supplied by national forests increased from just over 10 percent in the mid 1950s to about 45 percent in the late 1980s.
 Total timber harvest volume in California declined about 15 percent during this period.